-The classification of interests in land was used by [27] to describe the newly developed Legal Cadastral Domain Model to develop the LADM further.
+The classification of interests in land was used by paasch et al. [26] to describe the newly developed Legal Cadastral Domain Model to develop the LADM further.
 The result of the paper was a proposal on how the legal part of the LADM ('administrative package', interest in land) can be expanded to some few conceptual classes in the existing standard seems possible.
-According to the authors, more research is still needed by investing more jurisdictions but the extended legal profile presented in the paper is seen as the first step towards detailed classification of rights, restrictions and responsibilities.
+According to the authors, more researches are still needed by investing more jurisdictions but the extended legal profile presented in the paper is seen as the first step towards detailed classification of rights, restrictions and responsibilities.

-[20], linked land records in Croatia to land administration domain model LADM.
-The goals of that research paper aimed at providing the conditions towards official records in Republic of Croatia and their adjustment to electronic data processing.
-The analysis carried out by the authors confirmed redundancy of data in official records although some level of compliance with LADM was established.
+Mader et al. [27] linked land records in Croatia to the land administration domain model LADM.
+The goals of that research paper aimed at providing the conditions towards official records in the Republic of Croatia and their adjustment to the electronic data processing.
+The analysis carried out by the authors confirmed redundancy of data in the official records although some level of compliance with LADM was established.
 Therefore, the research is a prerequisite for the improvement of national system registers.
-Taking into consideration the LADM concept, part of this serves as a contribution in development of the country profile for the Republic of Croatia.
+Taking into consideration the LADM concept, part of this serves as a contribution in the development of the country profile for the Republic of Croatia.
 The authors recommended that a further development should follow the example of LADM that has shown how to handle LA data in the best possible manner.

-[21], analyzed Surveying and Spatial representation sub-packages of the LADM.
+Oosterom et al. [28] analysed Surveying and Spatial representation sub-packages of the LADM.
 The relevant parts to other ISO were examined in order to understand the modelling of surveying and the associates to the spatial units fully.
 A 2D terrestrial survey was used to illustrate the capabilities of LADM.
 The authors suggested that additional example case for alternative spatial data source should also be investigated.

 A number of countries have considered the adoption and application of LADM to their local needs in land administration.
 In Europe, LADM was applied in the Infrastructure for Spatial Information (ISI) in order to prove the compatibility with INSPIRE.
 Also, further investigations were examined to the integration of LADM with European Land Parcel Identification System (ELPIS).
-Other notable works on LADM by other researcher from 2012 and 2014 includes; [1], [3], [14], [16], [27], [28], [31], [37] and [38].
+Other notable works on LADM by other researchers from 2012 and 2014 were included [26, 29-36].